sonigaurav1/platform-engineering-api/Readme.md

 ### 2. Configure Environment Variables

 Create a `.env` file in the root of your project.
-Add the following variables to the `.env` file of copy pate from `.env.save` file:
+Add the following variables to the `.env` file or copy paste from `.env.save` file:

 ```
 AWS_ACCESS_KEY_ID=your_access_key_id